philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

 $ npm -v
 3.10.10
 ```
-The versions doen't matter, we just want to be sure they are all installed.
+The versions don't matter, we just want to be sure they are all installed.

 Next, we create our project directory: